Ada-Developers-Academy/core-unit-1/intro-to-git/reviewing-git-history.md

 The command `$ git diff --staged` shows a summary of all changes in the _staging area_.

 It follows the same rules as `$ git diff`.
-If there are a lot of staged changes, we'll need to navigate this screen with Less commands.
+If there are a lot of staged changes, we'll need to navigate the output using `less` commands.

 Use this command all the time: